-As a business owner you no doubt will have heard or been recommended to arrange professional indemnity insurance.
-Many businesses are often unsure about what it means and the protection it provides so we have put together this easy to follow guide to help you understand what it is, how it covers your business and how to go about arranging it.
+As a business owner, or self employed consultant, you will have heard about or been recommended to arrange professional indemnity insurance.
+Many businesses are often unsure of what it means and the protection it provides, or, mix it up with liability insurance.
+That’s why we’ve put together a simple guide to explain its purpose, how it covers your business and how to arrange it.

 What is Professional Indemnity insurance?

-- Negligence – this is often referred to breach of duty or care
+- Negligence – often referred to breach of duty or care

 - Intellectual Property – this covers infringements on others’ copyrights, trademarks and other rights